 David Campbell - Principal Technical Officer

-David works on special projects at the Observatory including telescope automation, remote sensing instruments, web integration and the AllSky Cameras.
+Along with supporting undergraduate observing practicals, David works on special projects at the Observatory including telescope automation and remote sensing instruments.

-In addition David is an enthusiastic astrophotographer and is responsible for many of the images on this website.
+In addition David is an enthusiastic astrophotographer and has taken many of the images on this website.

-Sam joined Bayfordbury Observatory in July 2016 while completing her PhD in Planetary Science using Raman Spectroscopy to detect biological signatures that had been exposed to simulated Martian conditions at The Open University.
-She has an undergraduate masters degree in Physics with Astrophysics and is a Fellow of the Royal Astronomical Society and a member of the Astrobiology Society of Britain.
+Sam (they/them) joined Bayfordbury Observatory in July 2016 while completing their PhD in Planetary Science using Raman Spectroscopy to detect biological signatures that had been exposed to simulated martian conditions at The Open University.
+They have an undergraduate masters degree in Physics with Astrophysics and is a Fellow of the Royal Astronomical Society and a member of the Astrobiology Society of Britain.

-Sam is currently working on restoring the Radio Interferometer at Bayfordbury but is also involved in training and supporting undergraduate students at the site and has an interest in exoplanet and low mass star research.
-Furthermore, she assists at outreach events including those run at Bayfordbury and is the Science Correspondent on local radio station Radio Verulam 92.6 FM (17:30, 4th Monday of the month).
+Sam is currently working on restoring the Radio Interferometer at Bayfordbury but is also involved in training and supporting undergraduate students at the site and has an interest in exoplanet and low mass objects research.
+Furthermore, they assist at outreach events including those run at Bayfordbury.

 Artists in Residence

 Davina Thomas and Jessie Rayat (2012-2013)

 Jessie is interested in Chemigrams, which is a camera-less medium involving capturing the chemical reaction on photographic paper.
 These are neither photograms nor photograms, as the light or shadow does not form the image, but instead becomes an active force during the chemigram's making, leaving a trace or a mark.
 Although this process involves photographic material, Jessie uses this technique to create marks on a surface made by the fortuitous nature of the medium.
 See more of Jessie's work.